 1. Insufficient fat in the flour mixture - Use only butter at room temperature.
 After rubbing in butter into the flour, when you fist the flour, it should hold its shape well.

-If it doesn’t, it means that the butter is insufficient, so add 1 more tsp of butter and repeat the process.
+If it doesn't, it means that the butter is insufficient, so add 1 more teaspoon of butter and repeat the process.
 The amount of butter required would depend on the quality of the rice and how well you have roasted it (reducing moisture content) before grinding.

 2. Over cooking seedai - Once the bubbling stops and you are able to see the seedai clearly, wait for few seconds and take it out immediately.
 Over cooking will not only change the color deeply but also will harden it.

 Why do seedais become soft & lose the crunchiness?